Strategic Imperatives

 Economic Impact Information

 Visitors significantly contribute to the Asheville economy.
-In 2021, visitors spent $2.6 billion, according to preliminary research received in July 2022 from Longwoods International and Tourism Economics.
+In 2023, visitors spent $2.97 billion, according to Longwoods International and Tourism Economics research.
+Three billion dollars equates to 20% of Buncombe County’s total annual economy.

 Buncombe County Tourism Development Authority Annual Reports